AVSystem/developer-zone/docs/LwM2M_Client/Svetovid/FSDM.md

 - instances lists of objects 10 and 20 have changed

 - values of resources ``/9/0/1`` and ``/9/0/2`` have changed

+If any of these resources is indeed observed, Svetovid will then invoke the Read operation on the appropriate FSDM script to query the actual resource value.

 To send the message through the socket user can use standard tools like `nc` or `socat`.